mhdtouban/portfolio/content/_index.md

-I like to build Android apps with a strong focus on UX.
+I build mobile apps with a strong focus on UX using Java, Kotlin, Swift and React Native.